KMiNT21/subtitles-to-audio-track/README.md

+# Audio track generator.

-# The main use case
+## The main use case:

 ## You have video with non-English audio, but you have English subtitles (or going to prepare).
 Now you are ready to generate new English audio-track for this video.

 ![use-case](/img/use-case.jpg)

-## This notebook working steps:
+## Set your parameters in 'Setting' and run this jupyter notebook step-by-step skipping optional cells (like DeepSpeech testing for generated audio)

 1) Download captions for video id, save forever to local file.
 (Delete  pickle-file and repeat this step if you need to re-download).